peroks/model/README.md

 ### Instantiate a model

 There are several ways to create a model instance.
-The model takes an assoc array or an object (including another model instance).
+The model constructor takes an assoc array or an object (including a model instance).

 ```
 $data = [ latitude => 70.6646625, longitude => 23.6807195 ];